AyushJain-601/Image-Anomaly-Detection/object-detection/Readme.md

 ### NOTE

-"object_detection" directory mentioned below is the directory from https://github.com/tensorflow/models.git.
+* "object_detection" directory mentioned below is the directory from https://github.com/tensorflow/models.git.
 So, do clone and copy that directory(already mentioned in pre-requisite).
+* Extraction_single and Extraction_multiple scripts are inside temp folder

 ## Getting Started